dore-datagen/dore-datagen.github.io/docs/example_create_your_manifest.md

 `models` correspond to tables, its `attributes` correspond to the table's columns, and `datastores` correspond to databases.

 An example of Dore Manifest required to generate data for the Ecommerce schema above is shown below.

+For the time being, just copy and paste contents of the manifest shown below into a file in your machine.

-Please refer the [Explanation](./example_manifest_explained.md) section provided after the manifest to view details on the contents of the manifest.
+You can refer [Explanation](./example_manifest_explained.md) provided after the manifest to view details on the contents of the manifest.

 ```json title="ecommerce-dore-manifest.json" linenums="1"
 {